Buyer's Guide to Electric Bikes

 Note that some still think that in order for a battery to have a long life, it must go through fully discharged and charged cycles.
 However, with lithium batteries such as these it is no longer necessary to do this and it is actually recommended that you should recharge the battery to full even after a short journey; this keeps the battery ready to go and is actually healthy for the battery.

-It is also very important to never leave you electric bike battery completely drained – the best recommended practice as advised by the manufacturer is that during long periods of storage and non-use, the battery should be kept roughly 2/3rds full, topped up for a couple of hours every 8 weeks.
+It is also very important to never leave ythe battery completely drained – the best recommended practice as advised by the manufacturer is that during long periods of storage and non-use, the battery should be kept roughly 2/3rds full, topped up for a couple of hours every 8 weeks.
 This is to stop the battery voltage from falling below safe levels as this can cause irreparable damage to the cells of the battery.
-The bike should also be kept in a warm and dry room in a temperature over 15 degrees Celsius.
+It should also be kept in a warm and dry room in a temperature over 15 degrees Celsius.

 Whilst bigger batteries have the benefit of added range, the trade-off is that smaller batteries have the advantage of being more lightweight to use and are cheaper.